achrafexboy/Into-the-wild-of-Data-Science/README.md

-# Into-the-wild-of-Data-Science
+# <span style = "color : green; font-family : 'Sofia Pro';"Into the wild of Data Science</span>
 project of the second semester (Data preprocessing)

 Please note that :
-/env folder isn't published, so you need to create your own virtualenv.
+### /env folder isn't published, so you need to create your own virtualenv.